work-tejas1/MLS_Task/README.md

 - Clone/Download repo into local machine and extract it.
 - Open VS-code -> open folder then navigate to extracted repo.
-- Run command in VS-code terminal `npm install cypress --save-dev`.
+- Run command in VS-code terminal ` `.
 - To run cypress for the first time, either run custom command using VS-Code termial `npm run cy:open` (package.json) or `./node_modules/.bin/cypress open` to Open cypress test runner.
 - [Choose](https://ibb.co/HDHL3tF) browser from top right corder.
 Recommended _ELECTRON_.
 Cypress GUI runner.
 - To run test case using command line use `npm run *name of script*` or `npm run RunTests` to run all test from integration folder. _package.json_